hydroflux/abstractor-ws/README.md

 - [ ] Refactor tiger download
 - [ ] Update record (after refactoring) to work with multiple documents
 - [ ] Document.number_results should be spread across open, record, & execute
+- [ ] Create a convert_document_numbers script to work like leopard, but with the tiger document lists

 ### Eagle To Do